biosimulators/Biosimulators_pyNeuroML/CONTRIBUTING.md

 * `requirements.optional.txt`: optional dependencies for the command-line interface
 * `MANIFEST.in`: a list of files to include in the package for the command-line interface
 * `LICENSE`: License
-* `CONTRIBUTING.md`: Guide to contributing to BioSimulators-PyNeuroML (this document)
+* `CONTRIBUTING.md`: Guide to contributing to BioSimulators-pyNeuroML (this document)
-* `CODE_OF_CONDUCT.md`: Code of conduct for developers of BioSimulators-PyNeuroML
+* `CODE_OF_CONDUCT.md`: Code of conduct for developers of BioSimulators-pyNeuroML

 ## Coding convention

-BioSimulators-PyNeuroML follows standard Python style conventions:
+BioSimulators-pyNeuroML follows standard Python style conventions:

 * Class names: `UpperCamelCase`
 * Function names: `lower_snake_case`